geocoder-php/GeocodableBehavior/README.md

 Installation
 ------------

-Pick the `GeocodableBehavior.php` file is `src/`, put it somewhere, then add the following line to your `propel.ini` or `build.properties` configuration file:
+Cherry-pick the `GeocodableBehavior.php` file is `src/`, put it somewhere, then add the following line to your `propel.ini` or `build.properties` configuration file:

 ``` ini